Talking Eyes Media

 The users tested for the Talking Eyes Media study were comprised of males and females between the ages of 19-30.
 All participants were either currently enrolled in a university, or had completed, at minimum, a bachelor’s degree.

-7 out of 8 participants spent at least four hours on the Internet per day.
-6 out of 8 participants said they used online media daily to explore topics of interests.
-The remaining 2 participants said they used media 2-3 times per week for the same purpose.
+90% of participants spent at least four hours on the Internet per day.
+60% participants said they used online media daily to explore topics of interests.
+The remaining participants said they used media 2-3 times per week for the same purpose.

 The results of the sliding scale questions showed that most of our participants used the Internet very often to get news and had fairly advanced computer skills.
 They also used the Internet fairly often for online shopping, watching videos online, and blogging.
 In general, the population we interviewed could be considered very “Internet savvy.”